Create your first website on Cloud Servers quickly

 Type or paste the password that you copied in step 6 when you created the server.

 If the password is correct, you connect to your server.
-You will see a screen similar to the following one:
+You see a screen similar to the following one:

 To install Apache, enter the following command in the Terminal window:

 apt-get install apache2 -y

 Some information scrolls by in your Terminal window.
-This is your server downloading and installing Apache and any software Apache might need to operate correctly.
+This is your server downloading and installing Apache and any software that Apache might need to operate correctly.

 Test Apache with your web browser

 After the command is finished running, ensure that Apache is installed and turned on.
-Put the (PublicNet) IPv4 address of your cloud server into a web browser.
+Paste the (PublicNet) IPv4 address of your cloud server into the navigation bar of a web browser.
 If you see the message “It works!”, you now have a web server installed on your cloud server.

 Upload your code

 The next step is to upload your site.
 You might be familiar with File Transfer Protocol (FTP) as a way to upload and download files from another computer.
 Rackspace Cloud Servers uses SFTP for added security, so you need an FTP client that supports SFTP connections.
 Fortunately, many popular and free FTP clients support SFTP connections.

-Common steps to establish an SFTP connection with your server
+Use the following steps to establish an SFTP connection with your server:

-- For the server, type the IP address of the cloud server.
+- For the server, type the Internet Protocol (IP) address of the cloud server.

 - For the username, enter

 - For the password, enter the root user’s password.

 Upload your site